 Ms. Hersh is the Research Coordinator for the Division of Medical Ethics at Weill Cornell and for CASBI and its respective labs.
 She holds a Master in Bioethics from the University of Pennsylvania.
 Ms. Hersh is a co-investigator on a number of projects in both The Ethics Policy Center and the Laboratory of Cognitive Neuromodulation.

 With Dr. Fins, her work has centered on the family experience of those caring for patients with disorders of consciousness, as well as looking into how they make decisions for these patients.
 Through interviews she has conducted with these caregivers, Ms. Hersh co-authored a book chapter in Patients as Policy Actors with Dr. Fins, which focuses on the challenges faced by surrogates of patients who cannot advocate on their own behalf.
-These interviews are also at the heart of Dr. Fins’s forthcoming book, Rights Come to Mind: Brain Injury, Ethics & the Struggle for Consciousness.
+These interviews are also at the heart of Dr. Fins’s book, Rights Come to Mind: Brain Injury, Ethics & the Struggle for Consciousness.
 As part of Dr. Schiff’s lab, Ms. Hersh serves as the direct liaison between the lab and the participating families and patients.
-Responsible for screening of potential participants and coordination and facilitation of all patient visits, Ms. Hersh works closely with the families as well as Rockefeller University Hospital and other collaborating institutions.
+Responsible for the screening of potential participants and coordination and facilitation of all patient visits, Ms. Hersh works closely with the families as well as Rockefeller University Hospital and other collaborating institutions.
 Ms. Hersh is working on developing a website for caregivers of severely brain injured patients where they will be able to communicate with and learn from one another and share their experiences with the community at large.